WARP’s 2025 Annual Meeting

 University of Alabama, Tuscaloosa

-Join Weave a Real Peace the first week of June in Alabama for our 2025 Annual Meeting as we explore the rich and complex textile traditions of the U.S. South.
-From the Freedom Quilting Bee to the iconic Gee’s Bend quilts, we’ll uncover stories of resilience, creativity, and community.
-Engage in thought-provoking discussions, field trips to historic sites, and collaborative learning to honor the past while weaving a connected, just, and peaceful future.
-Registration now open!
+WARP’s 2025 Annual Meeting in Alabama explored the rich and complex textile traditions of the U.S. South.
+From the Freedom Quilting Bee to the iconic Gee’s Bend quilts, we uncovered stories of resilience, creativity, and community.
+Members engaged in thought-provoking discussions, field trips to historic sites, and collaborative learning to honor the past while weaving a connected, just, and peaceful future.

 Keynote Speaker